vito/booklit/v0.8.0/notes.md

 ## misc

-generally, the switch from compiling and re-exec'ing to Go plugins cleaned things up quite a bit and made the above optimizations much easier to reason about.
+generally, the switch from compiling and re-exec'ing to Go plugins cleaned things up quite a bit and made the above optimizations possible to implement.